Skip to content

 super().__init__(loggers)

-# Initialize any additional attributes your problem needs here
+# Initialize any additional attributes your objective function needs here

 @property